2111-duckeye/2111-grace-shopper/README.md

 This website was created by:

-Quynh Le
+Quynh Le,
-Ellie Ly
+Ellie Ly,
-Melissa Moy
+Melissa Moy,
 Yooboo Park

 We used the following software in out project;

-Express
-Sequelize
-React
-Redux
+Express,
+Sequelize,
+React,
+Redux,
-JSON Web Token
+JSON Web Token,
-Heroku Deployment
+Heroku Deployment,
-Bootstrap
+Bootstrap,

+To view our project in local host run:

+On mac - npm run start:dev
+On windows - npm run start-server:windows & npm run build:dev